max-kammerer/orion-viewer/README.md

     They are defined in gradle scripts via 'externalNativeBuild' section (for details see 'djvuModule/build.gradle' and 'mupdfModule/build.gradle').
-    Native libs are checkouted into 'nativeLibs/djvu' and 'nativeLibs/mupdf' folders.
+    Native libs are checked out into 'nativeLibs/djvu' and 'nativeLibs/mupdf' folders.

  * specify path to android-sdk, android-ndk in 'local.properties' (use 'local.properties.sample' as example).